 Agree suitable norms regarding the frequency of formal supervisory meetings between PD students and research supervisors and ensure they are followed by supervisors.
 These will probably vary according to the discipline and the stage that the student has reached.
 However, students and supervisors are required to communicate, whether face-to-face or by electronic means, to engage in discussion/review of the student's work and progress at least once a month (bi-monthly for part-time students).
-For students with a Tier 4 visa the majority of contact should be face-to-face.
+For students with immigration sponsorship the majority of contact should be face-to-face, in exceptional circumstances the University may agree that contact can be via video link.
 The Trust may also specify or recommend the duration of contact.
 These norms should be included in the written documentation supplied to students and research supervisors.
 Research supervision should normally be provided until the student has submitted a final version of their thesis for the award of their degree, including any referral period or to complete corrections.